 The steel and brass of the Lowell 24” I visited a couple of years ago have been beautifully ‘restored’ with a glossy enamel finish.
 The Lick refractor retains a more workmanlike and original flat grey painted finish.

-As you can see from the historical photo below, the 36” OTA once terminated in a giant visual back made of brass with a threaded port for mounting various instruments.
+As you can see from the historical photo above, the 36” OTA once terminated in a giant visual back made of brass with a threaded port for mounting various instruments.
 Nowadays, this has been blanked off and fitted with a very ordinary 2” focuser, just like the ones fitted to many fast-food backyard scopes.

 With the 55mm eyepiece and a diagonal fitted, the focuser was almost fully racked in, suggesting that it may not accommodate a wide range of eyepieces and magnifications (55mm being about the longest focal length and so lowest magnification you can get in a 2” eyepiece).